Regional Bell Operating Company: Lumen Technologies, Inc.

-Lumen Technologies, Inc. was originally Century Telephone (CenturyTel), and took the Centurylink name in 2009 when it acquired Embarq, the former local operations of Sprint Nextel, which also included the former operations of Centel.
+Lumen Technologies, Inc. was originally Century Telephone (CenturyTel), and took the CenturyLink name in 2009 when it acquired Embarq, the former local operations of Sprint Nextel, which also included the former operations of Centel.
 The company, as CenturyTel, had acquired some Wisconsin Bell lines from Ameritech in 1998.

 Qwest, a Denver-based fiber optics long-distance company, had taken over US West in 2000.
 CenturyLink announced in April 2010 its intent to buy Qwest for US$10.6 billion.
 The transaction was completed in April 2011.
 In August 2011, the Qwest branding was retired and replaced by that of CenturyLink.
 CenturyLink rebranded to Lumen Technologies in September 2020.

+In May 2025, AT&T announced the purchase of Lumen Technologies' consumer connectivity business.
+Following the transaction, Lumen will concentrate on serving business, enterprise and cloud customers.
+Lumen will also retain its legacy copper-based telephone network which has only a few remaining customers and is slated for retirement in the upcoming years.

 Other related companies

 AltaFiber

 The former independent Bell System franchisee Cincinnati Bell, which was not part of the 1984 divestiture because AT&T held only a minority stake in the company, remains independent of the RBOCs.
 In December 2019, Cincinnati Bell announced that Brookfield Infrastructure Partners would acquire the company for $2.6 billion.
 On September 7, 2021, Macquarie Infrastructure and Real Assets completed its purchase of Cincinnati Bell, Inc. and later rebranded the company name to AltaFiber.